 Roughly half of the 146 million cats in the United States are feral or un-owned.

 Considering 10,000 humans are born every day in America, but nearly 70,000 kittens and puppies are born every day, there will never be enough homes to take in the number of wild cats.
 However, many community-led organizations have cropped up to help control the wild kitty population through a number of initiatives.
-This National Feral Cat Day, learn what you can do to shape a better future for these kitties.
+Today, learn what you can do to shape a better future for these kitties.

-This short public service announcement video from Alley Cat Allies (2014) is prime example of what National Feral Cat Day is all about:
+This short public service announcement video from Alley Cat Allies shows what today is all about: